Subhasis-Sahu/VSD_Digital_SoC_Design/README.md

 <details>

-<summary>Day 5 - Final steps for RTL2GDS using tritonRoute and openSTA</summary>
+<summary>Day-5 - Final steps for RTL2GDS using tritonRoute and openSTA</summary>

 Step 1: Now as CTS is performed,we can proceed to PDN(Power Distribution Network) generation in openlane: